dunn5/MetricsCSV/README.md

 Create a plain text file called hexkey.txt and place in the same folder as the .py file.
 In hexkey.txt place your unique identifier code and save the file

-Now you chould be able to run your python file.
+Now you should be able to run your python file.
 When you run the script the command line will prompt you to enter the number of days you want to download starting with today.
 Enter the number and hit enter.
 The file will download.